opensearch-project/OpenSearch/TRIAGING.md

 | Help Wanted | Anytime. | Issues marked as 'Help Wanted' signal that they are actionable and not the current focus of the project maintainers.
 Community contributions are especially encouraged for these issues. |
 | Good First Issue | Anytime. | Issues labeled as 'Good First Issue' are small in scope and can be resolved with a single pull request.
 These are recommended starting points for newcomers looking to make their first contributions. |

-### What kind of outcomes will a triaged issue have?
+### What are the typical outcomes of a triaged issue?

 | Outcome | Label | Description | Canned Response |
 | ------- | ----- | ----------- | --------------- |